Costs grantholders can claim on a grant

 - software, software licences and other recurring computing costs linked to the project.

-You can claim for page charges and the cost of colour prints.
+You can claim for page charges and the cost of colour prints if they were included in your award letter.

 Research-relevant publications that aren't available in institutional libraries.